Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 Using the Vbrick MCP Server with an AI app such as Claude desktop allows you to gather powerful analytics and contextual data from your Rev videos in one place.
 You can also use that combination to create new datasets and combinations to work for you to create anything you need.

 You can ask the AI to create a **detailed spreadsheet** for you based on the videos you want that contains only the data you want to see.
-In this example, Claude is being asked only for specific category of videos based on language with the most popular video in the language series being highlighted.
+In this example, Claude is being asked only for a specific category of videos based on language, with the most popular video in the language series being highlighted.

 <Image align="center" alt="Ask to create a spreadsheet and include only the data and specific information you want to view" border={false} caption="Ask to create a spreadsheet and include only the data and specific information you want to view" src="https://files.readme.io/7ee035b39bc04307b67b51dde1790af438edb996f07aff151909f28285f04c96-spreadsheet1.png" />